Assistance dog Ginny suffered severe poisoning due to toxic chemicals found in artificial sweeteners

 A Labrador puppy’s sweet tooth almost proved deadly after she raided the family shopping and ate a toxic amount of xylitol.

-Ginny’s symptoms were so severe her distraught owners, Rachael Hymas and husband Pierre, feared for her life.
+Ginny’s symptoms were so severe her distraught owners, Rachael Hymas and husband Pierre, of Harpenden, Herts, feared for her life.

 “I saw that Ginny had been sick, but wasn’t too worried at first.
 Then she was sick again and not looking good.
 I then realised something was very wrong,” Rachael explained.